yordan-marinov/AccessControl/README.md

 # AccessControl
 Access control for door locking system

-The main funcionality is in Door_system file if you whant to run it use main.py.
+The main funcionality is in Doors_system file if you want to run it use main.py.